If your car speakers are not working on one side, then a few things may have gone wrong.

 If you’re experiencing problems with your car speakers, it’s a good idea to start by checking the condition of your car radio.
-If it’s not in good shape, then you may want to consider replacing it.
+If it’s not in good shape, you may consider replacing it.

 The Speaker That’s Not Working is Broke

 If you have a bad speaker, it can cause the problem.
-There are a number of steps you can take to troubleshoot and solve the issue.
-You’ll want to go through each of these steps in order to diagnose this problem as quickly as possible.
+There are several steps you can take to troubleshoot and solve the issue.
+You’ll want to go through each of these steps to diagnose this problem as quickly as possible.

 First, check the speaker that is malfunctioning.
 It’s possible that your speaker was damaged by something such as weather or external elements and needs to be replaced.

-To test whether your speaker is bad, unplug it from the radio and use a temporary wire directly from the amplifier to see if any sound comes out of it.
+To test whether your speaker is bad, unplug it from the radio and use a temporary wire directly from the amplifier to see if any sound comes from it.

-You’ll want to check the voltage in the speaker wire as well to be sure that the speaker is getting enough power.
+You’ll also want to check the voltage in the speaker wire to be sure that the speaker is getting enough power.
 It should show 12 volts when you connect a multimeter to the speaker cables.

 Another way to check is by swapping the speakers.